jfpuget/Kaggle_TrackML/README.md

   ./submissions/merge_final/

 - Edit the base_path value in the scripts in src directory to match where you cloned the code.
-- Edit the number of Pool workers in the scripts final.py, final_inner.py and merge8final.py to match the number of processors of your machine.
+- Edit the number of Pool workers in the scripts final.py, final_inner.py and merge_final.py to match the number of processors of your machine.

-- Run the scripts in that order: data_prep_final.py final.py
+- Run the scripts in that order:

+ data_prep_final.py

+ final.py

  final_inner.py

  merge_final.py

 The last script produces a file named merge_final.csv in the submissions/ directory.
 This file can be submitted to Kaggle server to get a private LB score slightly above 0.800

-The first two scripts produce a simplified model file named final.csv in the submissions/ directory.
+Running only the first two scripts produce a simplified model file named final.csv in the submissions/ directory.
 This file can be submited to Kaggle server to get a private LB score slightly above 0.787.

 Running the above scripts can take days.
-We provide final_150.py that runs in about 150 second per event with one i7 core and produces an output file named final_150.csv in the submissions/ directory.
+We provide final_150.py for fatser runs.
+Edit the base_path and the number of worker sin the pool before running it.
+That scipt runs in about 150 second per event with one i7 core and produces an output file named final_150.csv in the submissions/ directory.
 This file can be submitted to Kaggle server to yield a private LB score above 0.51.